desmos-labs/desmos/x/reports/spec/02-concepts.md

 The most important thing about a report is its id.
 This is a unique identifier across the subspace that is used to uniquely reference the report itself along with the subspace id.
 Report ids are assigned automatically during the handling of a `MsgCreateReport`.

 ### Reasons IDs
-The IDs array of the reasons this report has been created for.
-Each ID resolve to a specific reason registered within the module.
+The reasons ids represent the array of the reasons that this report has been created for.
+Each id references a specific reason registered within the subspace of this report.

 ### Message (Optional)
 An optional message to further describe the report's reason.